ihmeuw/vivarium_research/docs/source/model_design/concept_model/results_processing_steps/index.rst

 - Vivarium has an "untracked" population that can cause confusing issues if it is set to something unexpected.
 This is something that may be investigated in the `Interactive Simulation`_

+- Pay attention to the implications of pooling age groups during results processing.
+It's worthwhile to examine how population demographic structure evolves over time in a simulation.
+If there are substantial changes over time, it may be preferable to do all calculations at the age-specific level and then age standardize the results.

 General list of things to verify
 -----------------------------------